SteffenEger/dldh/README_2020.md

 ### Topics

-We will offer 9-10 topics:
+We will offer 9-10 topics among the following:

 - Emotion detection & analysis
 - Metaphor detection & analysis